 Vaccine development for Porcine Epidemic Diarrhea

 Porcine epidemic diarrhea virus (PEDV) is an alphacoronavirus of pigs first isolated in the United Kingdom in the 1970s.
-The disease spread to many parts of Europe and Asia and recently emerged in North America where it killed more than 7 million pigs.
+The disease spread to many parts of Europe and Asia and recently emerged in North America where it killed more millions of pigs.
 PEDV is highly infectious and survives well in the environment.
 This makes it difficult to control though biosecurity and management practices.